UITxWoodyNguyen/Games-CP/README.md

 ## 🚀 Getting Started

 No installation needed!
-Just open `index.html` in your browser, or visit the deployed site:
+Visit the deployed site to play the game:

 > https://hanoitower-ten.vercel.app/